 - 7.1.
 The Trustees have regard to the relative investment return and risk that each asset class is expected to provide.
 The Trustees are advised by their professional advisors on these matters, who they deem to be appropriately qualified experts.
-However, the day-to-day selection of investments is delegated to the investment managers. - 7.2.
+However, the day-to-day selection of investments is delegated to the investment manager. - 7.2.
 The Trustees recognise the need to distinguish between nominal and real returns and to make appropriate allowance for inflation when making decisions and comparisons. - 7.3.
 In considering the expected return from investments, the Trustees recognise that different asset classes have different long-term expected returns and expected volatilities relative to the liabilities. - 7.4.
-Having established the investment strategy, the Trustees monitor the performance of each investment manager against an agreed benchmark as frequently as appropriate according to market conditions and the Scheme's funding position.
-The Trustees meet the Scheme's investment managers as frequently as is appropriate, normally on an annual basis, in order to review performance.
+Having established the investment strategy, the Trustees monitor the performance of each investment manager against an agreed benchmark as frequently as appropriate according to market conditions and the Plan's funding position.
+The Trustees meet the Plan's investment manager as frequently as is appropriate, in order to review performance.